-The History of the Beatles’ First Hamburg Show
+The Day the Beatles Played Their First Hamburg Show

 They had gotten their gig through Allan Williams, who owned the Jacaranda Club in Liverpool and managed a handful of local groups, including the Beatles.
 He had developed a working relationship with Bruno Koschmider to send his acts to perform residencies at the Indra and the Kaiserkeller, both owned by Koschmider.